mohvmedezzvt/MotiFi-DB/README.md

 # MotiFi-DB

-This repository contains the documentation for setting up and managing the MotiFi database.
+This repository contains the documentation for setting up and managing the MotiFi database, to view the ERD click: [MotiFi Database ERD](https://app.eraser.io/workspace/r0nmflZDxR5oUC9GVqAl?origin=share)

 ## Table of Contents